dmulholl/pyro/readme.md

 Pyro is a dynamically-typed, garbage-collected scripting language implemented in C.

-This is an experimental project - it isn't suitable yet for any kind of real world use.
+This is an experimental project - it's at an early stage and isn't suitable yet for any kind of real world use.

+To build the binary:

+    $ make release

+To run the test suite:

+    $ pyro test tests/*.pyro